Aliases for ATP1B4 Gene

 GeneCards Summary for ATP1B4 Gene

-ATP1B4 (ATPase, Na+/K+ Transporting, Beta 4 Polypeptide) is a Protein Coding gene.
-Diseases associated with ATP1B4 include thyrotoxic periodic paralysis.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Salivary secretion.
-GO annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
-An important paralog of this gene is ATP1B3.
+ATP1B4 (ATPase Na+/K+ Transporting Family Member Beta 4) is a Protein Coding gene.
+Diseases associated with ATP1B4 include Hyperalphalipoproteinemia 1 and Mannosidosis, Beta A, Lysosomal.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
+An important paralog of this gene is ATP1B2.

 May act as a transcriptional coregulator during muscle development through its interaction with SNW1.
 Has lost its ancestral function as a Na,K-ATPase beta-subunit.

 The Na+/K+ ATPase is a membrane protein that is composed of two subunits - alpha and beta.
 The pump maintains an essential electrochemical gradient within cells through the active transport of sodium (Na+) and potassium (K+) ions.